denisekart/advent-of-linq-2022/README.md

 # ⭐️ Advent of ~~Code~~ LINQ 2022 ⭐️

-The [adventofcode.com](https://adventofcode.com/)] challenge for year 2022.
+The [adventofcode.com](https://adventofcode.com/) challenge for year 2022.

 Let's do this in [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).

 > I know, I know - not everything can be solved by LINQ and not every solution is optimal when using LINQ.
-That being said, LINQ is fun!
+That being said, LINQ is fun (I promise)!

 ## Requirements